stephenohair/afterburner/README.md

 ### TODO ###
 * Make the MessageWriter configurable for multiple display sizes
-* Use maven-assembly-plugin for jar with dependency usage
 * Add configurable log level
-* Make conifguration use an external configuration and configure a default config
+* Make configuration use an external configuration and configure a default config
-* Add a simple swing gui
+* Add a simple JavaFX gui

 ### Who do I talk to? ###